mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 It is only allowed to convert between various origins defined in terms of the same `absolute_point_origin`.
 Even if it is possible to express the same _point_ as a _displacement vector_ from another `absolute_point_origin`, the library will not provide such a conversion.
-A custom user-defined conversion function will be needed to add this functionality.
+A custom user-defined conversion function will be needed to add such a functionality.

 Said another way, in the library, there is no way to spell how two distinct `absolute_point_origin` types relate to each other.